ty-elastic/intheirownwords/README.md

 ./ubuntu.sh
 ./es.sh
 ```

+After install, and before use, please logout and log back into your EC2 instance to ensure docker is available without use of sudo.

 If you intend to further develop this demo, you can run `./ubuntu.sh -d true` which will install the tools required to run directly on the host.